Sunday, September 29, 2024

 Sunday, September 15, 2024

-Lessons in Leadership: Diffusing Situations Effectively
+Lessons in Leadership: Defusing Situations Effectively

 Effective leadership is not just about setting goals, improving pedagogy, and making decisions; it's also about managing relationships and resolving conflicts.
 Adaptability, inspiring trust, and leveraging an empathetic lens are crucial elements for a positive resolution (Kouzes & Posner, 2017; Goleman, 1988; Tannenbaum & Schmidt, 1973).
 As a leader, your ability to defuse the situation and restore calm can have a profound impact on the learning environment in your school or district.